 Stieg Larsson’s Millennium Trilogy, a trio of novels that teams up a disgraced journalist with a punk hacker, was an international phenomenon.
 The books sold millions in translation across the globe and were brought to the screen in Sweden, both in feature films and extended versions for TV.
 David Fincher directed an English-language version of the first novel, in my opinion a superior adaptation, but for many the original Swedish take offers the definitive screen versions of Lisbeth Salander and Mikael Blomkvist.
-Dragon Tattoo Trilogy: Extended Edition, the Swedish TV mini-series presentation, offers the most complete screen version of the story.
+It was released both as a trilogy of feature films and in an extended version as a Swedish TV mini-series.

 Niels Arden Oplev brings a workmanlike approach to his adaptation The Girl with the Dragon Tattoo (2009) but the film works nonetheless thanks to a strong story and Noomi Rapace’s downright feral incarnation of Lisbeth Salander, an angry delinquent that life has hardened into a ferocious young woman.
 She’s got to be hard to survive this predatory world, even before she get involved in a decades old murder mystery that stirs up old secrets.
 Michael Nyqvist gets top billing as the ostensible hero of the story, investigative journalist Mikael Blomkvist, who comes out of prison after serving time for libel (he was framed, natch) and agrees to take the cold case, but Salander, who uses her hacking skills for freelance investigations for clients who don’t care how she gets her information, takes an interest in Mikael.
 It’s the first altruistic act we’ve seen from her… even if it is a matter of vengeance.
 And vengeance is something she knows about, and exacts with fury.